Gestalt practice: Modalities

 Gestalt practitioners teach mindfulness skills, using a wide variety of methods not limited by the psychotherapeutic model.
-All Gestalt Practice techniques emphasize experience over analysis.
+All Gestalt practice techniques emphasize experience over analysis.
 Besides the standard Gestalt exercises that characterized Gestalt therapy, Dick Price widened the approach by incorporating novel techniques from such disciplines as meditation, shamanism, compassion practice, and spiritual contemplation.
-Thus, Gestalt Practice became a personalized form of consciousness exploration beyond the limits of psychotherapy.
-A partial list of the modalities used in Gestalt Practice includes the following:
+Thus, Gestalt practice became a personalized form of consciousness exploration beyond the limits of psychotherapy.
+A partial list of the modalities used in Gestalt practice includes the following:

-Gestalt Practice work may involve the reporting of present awareness, and the integration of awareness through intrapsychic dialogue between aspects of personality.
+Gestalt practice work may involve the reporting of present awareness, and the integration of awareness through intrapsychic dialogue between aspects of personality.
 This kind of work, borrowed from Gestalt therapy, is often practiced as a shared experiment between two partners working together as a "dyad."
 Phenomenological techniques like these are based upon the belief that subjective experience is worthy of direct attention, without the interference of preexisting ideas or interpretations.

 Somatic awareness may be the focus of Gestalt exercises.
 Awareness of breathing is emphasized because it promotes the immediate experience of the body.
-Dramatic interventions, typical of body-oriented Reichian therapy or Bioenergetics, generally are not used in Gestalt Practice.
-However, an initiator’s awareness naturally may be directed toward areas of tension or holding.
+Dramatic interventions, typical of body-oriented Reichian therapy or bioenergetics, generally are not used in Gestalt practice.
+However, an initiator's awareness naturally may be directed toward areas of tension or holding.
 A scan of body feelings and sensations, similar to forms of Buddhist meditation can enhance awareness practice.
-And movement exercises such as T'ai chi ch'uan, Yoga, dance, art, hiking, chanting, singing, and massage may be used to integrate awareness of the body.
+And movement exercises such as tai chi, yoga, dance, art, hiking, chanting, singing, and massage may be used to integrate awareness of the body.